DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 01 - Social Engineering Techniques.md

 🟢 **Hoax**

-a hoax can be damaging if it causes users to take some actions that weaken the security of a system.
+A hoax can be damaging if it causes users to take some actions that weaken the security of a system.
 Users should be trained to be suspicious of unusual e-mails and stories and should validate the information with the system administrators or the company's security entities.

 🟢 **Impersonation**